 One of the biggest factors that sets us apart from other real estate investing platforms is that we are the first and only platform qualified by the US Securities & Exchange Commission (SEC) to offer debt-secured real estate investing opportunities to everyone -- not just the wealthiest.
-Our platform is different in that it allows everyday investors to create their own unique portfolios of real estate projects, which can be customized to each investor’s specific risk tolerance and financial goals.
+Our platform is different in that it allows everyday investors the chance to invest fractionally in residential real estate projects.
+With a $1000 minimum investment, investors can pick which projects to invest in and how much to invest in each, creating their own unique portfolio based on their risk tolerance and financial goals.
 But how exactly is that possible?
 What enabled us to create such a groundbreaking investing experience?
 The answer can be found in recent changes to US securities law.

 Under US law, investments are able to be sold to the general public under very specific terms.
 Investors are broadly divided into two categories -- accredited and non-accredited.
 An accredited investor is a person who has a net worth of more than $1 million not including their primary residence or an annual income of more than $200,000, and who is sophisticated enough to protect their interests in financial transactions.
 A non-accredited investor, therefore, is anyone that doesn’t meet the above requirements -- and as you may imagine, the vast majority of people fall into this category.